dbRaevn/covid19/README.md

 **Additional Data sources:**

-These do not appear in the tables as they provide other types of data, but are otherwise useful sources:
+These do not appear in the tables as they provide different kinds of data, but are otherwise useful information sources:

  * NSW	[Weekly sewage surveillance](https://www.health.nsw.gov.au/Infectious/covid-19/Pages/sewage-surveillance-weekly-result.aspx)